hufcat05/DeadManCellPhone/README.md

 Order of startup:
   1. TCPServer
-  2. Turn on phone app, wait for connection to occur
+  2. Turn on phone app (ServiceExample1), wait for connection to occur
   3. Whenever you want the phone to ring/stop ringing - run the IPCServer via the command